 Workers’ compensation can be complex.
 If you have been injured at work, you probably have many questions regarding your injury.
-Are you, if you are covered by workers’ comp?
-How much compensation you are entitled to?
+What are your rights?
+If you are covered by workers’ comp, how much compensation are you entitled to?
 At Dugan & Associates, we serve clients in Pittsburgh and throughout western Pennsylvania who have been injured at work.

 To meet with a workers’ compensation attorney, call us at 1-412-353-3572 or contact us online.
 We can answer any of your workers’ compensation FAQ’s in a free consultation.

 Employers are responsible for having workers’ compensation insurance to cover an employee who gets injured on the job or gets ill due to a workplace condition.
 The employer pays to have the insurance and it is the workers’ comp insurance carriers responsibility to pay for wage loss, medical bills, specific loss, and death benefits.

 You have 120 days from the date of the injury or the time you had reason to believe you were injured to report your injury to someone in a supervisory capacity.
 You also must use the “panel doctors” for the first 90 days of treatment.
 Generally, you have up to three years from the date of injury to file a claim for compensation benefits.
 Workers’ compensation also pays for lost time at work but certain time limits apply.
 If time away from work due to an injury or illness exceeds seven days, a portion of normal wages is paid.

 Are all medical bills covered by workers’ comp?